chrisgrieser/nvim-scissors/README.md

 > done by snippet engines like [LuaSnip](https://github.com/L3MON4D3/LuaSnip).

 ## Usage
-The plugin provides two commands, `addNewSnippet` and `editSnippet`.
+The plugin provides two commands, `:ScissorsAddSnippet` and `ScissorsEditSnippet`.
+You can pass range to `:ScissorsAddSnippet` command to prefill snippet body (e.g. `:'<,'>ScissorsAddSnippet`, `:3ScissorsAddSnippet`, etc).

+Also, plugin's API provides two functions `addNewSnippet` and `editSnippet`.
 Here is the code to create keymaps for them:

 ```lua
 vim.keymap.set("n", "<leader>se", function() require("scissors").editSnippet() end)